 Volunteering for Worktree

-Young people need to talk to lots of workers, face to face, to understand the world of work.
+Young people need to talk to lots of workers, to understand the world of work.

-You can help by volunteering an hour of your time to one of our WorkOut events, talking to young people and developing their career aspirations.
+You can help by volunteering 40 minutes of your time to one of our Virtual Career WorkOut events, talking to young people and developing their career aspirations.
 It’s easy, rewarding and fun!

 What our Volunteers have said…

 Contribute meaningfully to improve the local community.

 Increase your motivation and productivity back at work.

 Network with other working adults from the local area.

 After attending a Career WorkOut session, 99% of our volunteer guests say they want to attend another.
 97% say “I now feel more positive about my work”.